idvorkin/idvorkin.github.io/_td/advertising.md

 ### Ads and sponsored spots

-Some good ads
+A good tongue and cheeck shot at ads

-{% include youtube.html src="ccf9G9Hx1i4" %}
+{% include youtube.html src="qQiui9h71l8" %}